OVERVIEW OF TREATMENT

 Quite a few things may result in additional problems following a root canal therapy.
-Sometimes the entire problem wasn't eliminated during therapy and in different cases, a fresh disease might have developed in the tooth.
-After the tooth demonstrates signs of a disease again, our team of endodontic specialists will normally recommend an endodontic retreatment.
-Like the first root canal therapy, an endodontic retreatment can be performed to clean out the tooth canals and also remove the present disease.
-Should you still suffer from pain or signs of a disease following a root canal, schedule an examination at Western Mass Endo to decide if you will need an endodontic retreatment or another procedure.
+Sometimes the entire problem wasn't eliminated during therapy and in different cases, a new infection might have developed in the tooth.
+After the tooth demonstrates signs of disease again, our team of endodontic specialists will normally recommend an endodontic retreatment.

 Your endodontic retreatment procedure will be done in our office using anesthesia to temporarily numb the needed region.
-In the event the process is lengthy or if you've got dental worries, stronger sedation choices might be used.
+In the event the process is lengthy or if you have dental worries, stronger sedation choices might be used.
 As soon as you are prepared, one of our specialists will open the tooth and then take out the filling substance placed in the last process.
 The inside of the tooth, especially each of the root tips, will be completely disinfected.
-Once the tooth is cleaned and analyzed, it'll be fortified with brand new filling and then sealed.
-A restoration (crown or bridge) is normally placed on the treated tooth for strength.
+Once the tooth is cleaned and analyzed, it'll be fortified with a new temporary filling and then sealed.

 A new restoration (crown, filling, or bridge) is then normally placed on the treated tooth by your general dentist to protect and strengthen the tooth structure.